 Where all parental preferences for places at the school can be satisfied, all children seeking a place will be admitted.

 Where there are too few places available to satisfy all preferences, places will be allocated according to the following priority order:-

-- i) A "Child in Care" or who was "previously a Child in Care" (see footnote 1) - ii) Children who the admissions authority accepts have an exceptional medical or social need and where there is a need for a place at one specific school (see footnotes 2). - iii) Children living within the school's catchment area who will have a sibling(s) attending the school at the time of admission. (see footnote 3) - iv) Children living within the school's catchment area who are attending the preferred school's recognised maintained feeder school during the previous year and are on that school's roll at the time of application. (see footnote 5) - v) Children living within the school's catchment area. - vi) Children living outside the school's catchment area who will have a sibling(s) attending the school at the time of admission. (see footnote 3) - vii) Children living outside the school's catchment area and who are attending one of the preferred school's recognised maintained feeder schools during the previous year at the time of application. (see footnote 5) - viii) Children of staff with at least two years continuous service at the school or who have been recruited to a vacancy to meet a demonstrable skills shortage as at the date of application (in year) or relevant closing date under Dorset Council co-ordinated scheme (normal year of entry) and who still intend to be employed at the school at the time of the child's admission. (see footnote 7 & 8) - ix) All other children living outside the school's catchment area.
+- i) A "Child in Care" or who was "previously a Child in Care" (see footnote 1) - ii) Children who the admissions authority accepts have an exceptional medical or social need and where there is a need for a place at one specific school (see footnotes 2). - iii) Children living within the school's catchment area who will have a sibling(s) attending the school at the time of admission. (see footnote 3) - iv) Children living within the school's catchment area. - v) Children living outside the school's catchment area who will have a sibling(s) attending the school at the time of admission. (see footnote 3) - vi) Children of staff with at least two years continuous service at the school or who have been recruited to a vacancy to meet a demonstrable skills shortage as at the date of application (in year) or relevant closing date under Dorset Council co-ordinated scheme (normal year of entry) and who still intend to be employed at the school at the time of the child's admission. (see footnote 7 & 8) - vii) All other children living outside the school's catchment area.